billziss-gh/symsrv/README.md

 For example, the PDB file `winfsp-x64.sys.pdb` is one of the products of the WinFsp build.
 Once published it may end up in a location such as `https://github.com/billziss-gh/winfsp.sym/raw/test/sym/winfsp-x64.sys.pdb/177B495A386D458FB3697EE3E3EC04C91/winfsp-x64.sys.pdb`; this is a location that the Debugging Tools know how to find once the symbol path has been set appropriately.

 The published PDB file will also contain relocation information for the associated source files, so the source file `C:\Users\billziss\Projects\winfsp\src\sys\driver.c` may be redirected to `https://github.com/billziss-gh/winfsp/raw/368855676ac602b426c75ae6d7d3a8a47fcc5889/src/sys/driver.c`.
-Notice the use of the commit number to specify the file that ensures that the correct version of the source will be used!
+Notice the use of the commit number to ensure that the correct version of the source will be used!

 ## Requirements